david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

 The purpose of this tutorial is to outline and show by example the necessary steps for implementing custom layers when using the Intel® Distribution of OpenVINO™ toolkit.
 To show the base steps that apply to all custom layers, a simple custom layer performing the hyperbolic cosine function (*cosh*) will be used to show the following:

 - Setting up and installing prerequisites
-- Using the Model Extension Generator to generate the extension libraries and function stubs for CPU and GPU
+- Using the Model Extension Generator to generate the extension libraries and function stubs
-- Compiling the CPU extension library
+- Using Model Optimizer to generate the example model IR files
-- Running the example model using the CPU and GPU extensions
+- Implementing the Inference Engine extension for the example model to run on CPU and GPU

 # Before You Start